 Our Royal Patron

-Her Royal Highness, Princess Alexandra, has been appointed Royal Patron of Rockinghorse.
+Her Royal Highness, Princess Alexandra, was appointed Royal Patron of Rockinghorse in July 2017.

-The announcement completes a unique double for the Princess – The Queen’s cousin – having been the original children’s hospital Patron since 1954.
-Rockinghorse is now one of the only Sussex based charities to hold Royal Patronage.
+To celebrate her Patronage, Her Royal Highness made a special trip to the Royal Alexandra Children’s Hospital (the Alex) in Brighton, which was opened by the Princess back in 2007.
+This completes a unique double for the Princess (The Queen’s cousin) having been the original children’s hospital Patron since 1954.
+Rockinghorse is now one of the few Sussex-based charities to hold Royal Patronage.

-Her Royal Highness takes over patronage of the charity from Lady Mary Herries (formerly Lady Mary Mumford), who sadly passed away in April of this year.
-Lady Mary was Lady-in-waiting to Princess Alexandra for over 50 years, and was Rockinghorse’s one and only Patron in half a century.
+Her Royal Highness took over patronage of our charity from Lady Mary Herries (formerly Lady Mary Mumford), who sadly passed away in April 2017.
+Lady Mary was Lady-in-Waiting to Princess Alexandra for over 50 years, and was Rockinghorse’s one and only Patron in half a century.
 She had duly accepted the invitation from Dr Trevor Mann back in 1967 when our charity was founded.

 To view all the pictures from the visit, please click here.